jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     pain, constituting the circumstance a true psychological barrier that, sometimes;
     impedes receive the necessary care and preserve oral health.
-And although behavior management strategies are useful in the vast majority of cases, they are not always effective, especially when facing us <strong>excessively nervous, apprehensive individuals or those with disabilities that prevent them from cooperating</strong>.
+And although behavior management strategies are useful in the vast majority of cases, they are not always effective, especially when facing <strong>individuals who are excessively nervous, apprehensive or who have disabilities that prevent them from cooperating.</strong>.
     And it is precisely in these vicissitudes, in which the interaction between the professional and the mourner fails, and in which the usual conditioning techniques seem not to work, when we should consider the possibility of applying alternative